 Abbey, Bailey, and Lulu are all Australian shepherds.
 The girls are both 12 and very laid back; they enjoy just going out in the backyard and laying down and enjoying the outdoors while I play fetch with 8-year old Bailey.
 Well okay, it’s not really “fetch” because although Bailey loves chasing the ball and getting the ball, he will never bring it back to me.
 He’s happy to give it to me if I walk over to throw it again though, so I get my exercise along with him.
 I make sure to give Abbey and Lulu lots of attention too; Lulu especially loves belly rubs and rolls over on her back every time I come over to her.
 I feed everyone dinner and give them all more pets and belly rubs before I go.

 Ready to Book a Dog Sitter?

-Ready Pet Go provides our customized dog sitting services in Westminster, Maryland.
+Ready Pet Go provides our customized dog sitting services in Silver Spring, Takoma Park, and DC.
 Contact us to tell us about your dog’s needs, and we’ll create the perfect care routine just for them!